NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State vs. Princeton Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game features the NC State Wolfpack (20-11) and the Princeton Tigers (23-5) matching up at Jon M. Huntsman Center in what should be a tight matchup, with a projected 64-62 victory for NC State according to our computer prediction.
+Friday's game between the NC State Wolfpack (20-11) and the Princeton Tigers (23-5) at Jon M. Huntsman Center has a good chance to be a competitive matchup, as our computer prediction projects a final score of 64-62, with NC State taking home the win.
 Tipoff is at 10:00 PM ET on March 17.

-The Wolfpack enter this game on the heels of a 66-60 loss to Notre Dame on Friday.
+The Wolfpack enter this game following a 66-60 loss to Notre Dame on Friday.

 NC State vs. Princeton Game Info